Back to all programs

 Why?

 The time is now to build and create connections to fight for our future.
 White Australia has a Black future.
-The event will be for young First Nations people to learn from Elders and experienced activists and campaigners.
+The event is for young First Nations people to learn from Elders and experienced activists and campaigners.

 Blak Up is an opportunity to create new connections, learn and decompress.
 It offers a chance to listen to stories of wins and learnings from past campaigns and movements.